what are the cons of dog collars 4

 Negative Reinforcement

-The use of a collar as a form of control or correction can inadvertently create a negative association for a dog.
+Using a collar as a form of control or correction can inadvertently create a negative association for a dog.
 If a dog is constantly being corrected or restrained using a collar, they may develop fear or anxiety associated with wearing one.
-This can lead to negative behavioral issues, such as aggression, fear-based responses, or avoidance behaviors.
+This can lead to adverse behavioral issues, such as aggression, fear-based responses, or avoidance behaviors.

 Increased Fear and Anxiety